Locate a Member

 Section 2: Medical Student Memberships

-B.) Up to one-half of the quota for any class may be nominated for membership in the spring of their junior year.
-Each chapter, each year, may determine whether or not to nominate members from the junior class.
-Chapters may choose to nominate all or a portion of their quota of student members at any time during the senior year prior to graduation.
-Each chapter is encouraged to save one or two positions in each class of students for seniors to be nominated closer to graduation, in recognition of notable achievements during the final year of undergraduate medical education.
+B.) Timing of election: Each school/Chapter may determine the best timing for their elections.
+Chapters may choose to nominate all or a portion of their quota of student members at any time during the final year prior to graduation.
+Up to fifty (50) percent of the total number of students to be elected may be elected in the penultimate year.
+Chapters are encouraged to save one or two positions in each class of students for seniors to be nominated closer to graduation, in recognition of notable achievements during the final year of undergraduate medical education.

 F.) Nominated candidates will be declared elected and inducted into the Society only after registration with the national AΩA office is completed and the first year dues have been paid.